lambdaclass/cairo-vm_in_go/README.md

 )
 ```

-The Op1Src constants define sources for an operation, including immediate values, registers (AP, FP), and an operation result.
+The Op1Src constants define sources for an operation, including immediate values, registers (ap, fp), and an operation result.

 ```go
 type Op1Src uint